PhilippeBrissant/portfolio/README.md

-# iot-robotics
-This repository serves as my portfolio.
+# This repository serves as my portfolio.

-In this portfolio there are the following projects (with their respective readme):
+In this portfolio are the following projects (with their respective readme):

 - Estufa (greenhouse)
     - [V1](estufa/V1/)